2. DLA rates

 DLA is usually paid every 4 weeks.

 All benefits, pensions and allowances are paid into an account, eg your bank account.

-You could get extra benefits or tax credits if you get Disability Living Allowance - check with the Disability benefits helpline or the office dealing with your benefit.
+You could get extra benefits or tax credits if you get Disability Living Allowance - check with the Disability Benefits Centre helpline or the office dealing with your benefit.